The True Cost of Turf Grass and Value of Native Landscapes

 The Upper Kellogg Creek project team [left] and 1st and Strand project team [right] at the 2026 ACEC OR awards.

 Multidisciplinary, multi-phase expertise was recognized at this year’s ACEC Oregon awards, with two Otak projects earning honors from the American Council of Engineering Companies Oregon Chapter.
-Work to reduce flooding by adding green stormwater infrastructure in a unique neighborhood setting was highlighted with a Small Project Award for the Upper Kellogg Creek Capital Improvements, while an Honor Award for the design and planning around 1st and Strand showcased upgrades aimed at growing the downtown waterfront of St. Helens, Washington.
+Work to reduce flooding by adding green stormwater infrastructure in a unique neighborhood setting was highlighted with a Small Project Award for the Upper Kellogg Creek Capital Improvements, while an Honor Award for the design and planning around 1st and Strand showcased upgrades aimed at growing the downtown waterfront of St. Helens, Oregon.

 As an organization committed to advancing the industry, ACEC holds the annual awards to recognize engineering firms for projects that demonstrate an exceptional degree of innovation, complexity, achievement, and value.
 A closer look at these two projects, adding to a list of award-winning work, and their impact on surrounding communities can be found below.